DerwenAI/kglab/README.md

 The **kglab** library provides a reasonably "Pythonic" abstraction layer for these operations on KGs.
-These class definitions can be subclassed and extended to handle more specific needs.
+The class definitions can be subclassed and extended to handle specific needs.

 Meanwhile, we're also extending some of the key components with distributed versions, based on [`ray`](https://ray.io/) for better use of horizontal scale-out and parallelization.